goodloop/autoware_auto_mirror/src/common/state_estimation/design/state-estimation-design.md

 `crtp_` prefix) that get called by the interface.

-It is expected here that `MeasurementT` class implements the `autoware::prediction::MeasurementInterface` class, while `StateT` class is a specialization of the `autoware::prediction::GenericState` class.
+It is expected here that `MeasurementT` class implements the `autoware::common::state_estimation::MeasurementInterface` class, while `StateT` class is a specialization of the `autoware::common::state_estimation::GenericState` class.

 ### (Extended) Kalman filter design

-The class `autoware::prediction::KalmanFilter` declared in `kalman_filter.hpp` implements the `autoware::prediction::FilterInterface`.
+The class `autoware::common::state_estimation::KalmanFilter` declared in `kalman_filter.hpp` implements the `autoware::common::state_estimation::StateEstimationInterface`.

-In order to create an instance of the Kalman filter class the user must provide instances of `autoware::prediction::MotionModelInterface` and `autoware::prediction::NoiseInterface` classes.
+In order to create an instance of the Kalman filter class the user must provide instances of `autoware::common::state_estimation::MotionModelInterface` and `autoware::common::state_estimation::NoiseInterface` classes.
 These are then used in the implementation of the `crtp_predict` and `crtp_correct` functions.

 @warning until issue #944 is closed the angles are not wrapped in the state.